jonasjohansson/nava.community/pages/visualia.md

 ## Installations

-Due to the unique location we are opening up the possibility to also present **AV Installations**.
-Use the [Application form](https://forms.gle/3qiiPsRXVfuezT597) and tick Installation.
+We are opening up the possibility to show **AV Installations** by using the [Application form](https://forms.gle/3qiiPsRXVfuezT597).
 There is no deadline, applications will be reviewed as they arrive.

 ## Open call